Common pitfalls in OMS design

 img

-Solution 2: Change event on one transition:
+Solution 2: Change event to one transition:

 img